 As we prepared for PR outreach on behalf of the Great Books Foundation, we talked to principals and teachers about their experiences with the programs, and used their insights to guide our pitches.
 When reporters showed interest in the materials we shared, we offered to directly connect them with educators and students who could give them first-hand accounts of their experiences with Great Books.
 When stories about the Great Books Foundation published, they were rich with anecdotes from educators that also served to validate the organization’s great work.

-One important note on storytelling … there can be a tendency for reporters to lean toward negative storytelling.
+One important note on storytelling: there can be a tendency for reporters to lean toward negative stories.
 If that’s the case with the reporter you are working with, don’t be shy to ask them what their angle is going to be and why they’re so interested in taking the negative route.
 If there’s room to clarify why these types of stories are harmful to your work, by all means, share that with the reporter and gauge their response.
 We find that often with some knowledge sharing, most reporters are willing to change their angle.
-If the reporter is still after the negative story, walk.
+If the reporter is still after the negative story, walk away, or at the very least, ensure the people being featured in the story have an opportunity to opt out of anything that might make them uncomfortable.

 Align your nonprofit PR outreach with current events in a way that’s resonant and takes risks

 Ask yourself: “Why is our organization and its work particularly important to the world right now?”
-Your answer to that question is newsworthy.Ask yourself: 'Why is our organization and its work particularly important to the world right now?'
+Your answer to that question is what makes your organization newsworthy.Ask yourself: 'Why is our organization and its work particularly important to the world right now?'
 Your answer to that question is newsworthy.
 Click To Tweet

 It may be scary to attach your nonprofit PR outreach to a particular issue, especially a political one, because you don’t want to alienate any donors or other stakeholders.
 But you have to remember that you can’t be everything to everyone.
-People care about what’s happening in the world right now, and you can get the attention you’re looking for by igniting the public’s passions.
+People care about what’s happening in the world, especially now, and you can get the attention you’re looking for by igniting the public’s passions.

-During the 2016 election cycle, we had the idea to pitch a feature on students participating in a Shared Inquiry discussion about a divisive topic (immigration, through the lens of Emma Lazarus’ poem “The New Colossus”) to demonstrate that anyone, even young children, can successfully engage in civil discourse.
-We rode the media wave following the presidential debates and focused our attention on pitching the story to major national outlets.
-The piece was picked up by CBS online and showed that with civil discourse training from Great Books, many children become far more effective (and respectful) debaters than presidential candidates.
+During the 2016 election cycle, we had the idea to pitch a feature for Great Books Foundation on students participating in a Shared Inquiry discussion about a divisive topic (immigration, through the lens of Emma Lazarus’ poem “The New Colossus”) to demonstrate that anyone, even young children, can successfully engage in civil discourse.
+We rode the media wave following the presidential debates and focused our attention on pitching the story to major national outlets with the hook that 6th graders can debate more civilly than the presidential candidates.
+The piece was picked up by CBS Online and did an amazing job spotlighting the organization’s work.

 Spotlight the powerful personalities and expertise of your organization in your nonprofit’s PR outreach